minhvo-dev/MOOC.fi-Full-Stack-Open-2020/part_09/patientor/README.md

   - Backend is built with [Node.js][nodejs-homepage] and [Express.js][expressjs-homepage].
   - Database is built with [MongoDB][mongodb-homepage] and [moongoose][mongoose-homepage].
   - Hosting service is [Heroku][heroku-homepage].
+- [**Patientor**][app-link] utilizes RESTful APIs design to connect frontend and backend:
+  - GET: to retrieve information of all patients as well as a specific patient.
+  - POST: to add a new patient as well a new entry into the database.
+- Data validation is implemented in both backend and frontend.

 ## Acknowledgement
-- Frontend was developed based on this [existing project][original-front-end-github].
+- Frontend was developed based on [this existing project][original-front-end-github].
-- Backend was developed based on the instruction of [the course][part-9-link] with slight modification.
+- Backend was developed based on [this detailed instruction][part-9-link] with slight modification.

 [app-link]: https://nameless-brook-69308.herokuapp.com/